waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Self-Corrections & Failed Hypotheses
 - The path to Cherrygrove City is through Route 29.
 My initial assumption that it was a dead end was incorrect.

-- **SELECT Button:** Can be used to register a key item for quick use.